+Like in previous years, we will be present at ACP 2023 with an impressive group of companies.
+And are you curious to see how the Netherlands is organising their offshore wind ecosystem?
+Our 2023 Offshore Wind Innovation guide tells it all!
 Are you looking for the most advanced and comprehensive offshore wind solutions?
 Consider collaborating with Dutch expertise to utilize the full potential of offshore wind energy in the USA.

 In April 2019 twelve Dutch companies with substantial background in the global offshore wind supply chain joined to promote and engage in the US offshore wind market.
 The basis of this collaboration was laid by the bilateral agreement (a so-called Memorandum of Understanding or MoU) between the US Department of Interior - Bureau of Ocean Energy Management (BOEM) and the government of The Netherlands, the Ministry of Foreign Affairs – Foreign Trade and Development .Through the MoU both partners work on sharing knowledge, experiences and best practices within the offshore wind sector.
 Topics that are being exchanged, include policy exchange, risk management, environmental and ecological impact of offshore wind parks, stakeholder management and cost reduction.